fs98/calculator/README.md

 ## Calculator

-The fourth assignment in a Brainnest Front Training Program - JavaScript Assignment - Part 2
+The fourth assignment in a Brainnest Frontend Training Program - JavaScript Assignment - Part 2